1. Introduction to thermal expansion and creep in metals

 After the detailed study carried out by Kot, it was observed that the chimney failures were related to changes in the support conditions of the ducts and, above all, to the high operating temperatures.
 The results of the buckling and non-linear creep analyses assertively represented the state of deformation verified in the field, indicating that the models built are faithful to reality.

-With the proposed modifications to the geometry and the indication of safe operating ranges, it was possible to design a structure suitable for operation and within the reality of the installation and costs targeted by the client.
-This work shows the importance of understanding the physical phenomena involved and the assertiveness achieved through the correct use of the finite element method, both in characterizing the failure aspects and in proposing simpler and more efficient reinforcements and adjustments.
+Thus, with the proposed modifications to the geometry and the indication of safe operating ranges, it was possible to design a structure suitable for operation and within the installation and cost constraints specified by the client.
+In conclusion, this work highlights the importance of understanding the physical phenomena involved and the accuracy achieved with the correct use of the finite element method, both in characterizing failure aspects and in proposing simpler and more efficient reinforcements and adjustments.